Workers’ Compensation Case Management Resources

-- A patient who requires specific evaluations to settle a medical/legal case.
+- A person who requires specific evaluations to settle a medical/legal case.

-Rehab Upgrade Evaluation - CARE (Client-Centered Approach to Rehabilitation Evaluation)
+What is Rehabilitation Upgrade Evaluation – CARE (Client-Centered Approach to Rehabilitation Evaluation)?

 A Rehab Upgrade Evaluation is an assessment of your client conducted by Shepherd Center.
 This type of assessment is best for: